Go back

 • Cloud-native defenses see identity context and in-tenant activity.

-• Post-delivery and internal threats favor in-tenant approaches.
+• Post-delivery and lateral threats favor in-tenant approaches.

 • Many teams are shifting budget from gateways to cloud-native layers.